simrun/cicalendaruk/README.md

 1. Run `npm run dev` to start the local development server
 1. Open `http://localhost:3000` with your browser.

-Pages live in the `app` directory (NextJS app router).
+Pages live in `src/app/` (NextJS app router).
 The development server auto-reloads as you edit.